leuas/Vrdndi/README.md

 2, **App Sequence Data**: Activity history from ActivityWatcher.
 Processed by a custom sequential residual block to encode the sequence into a single token.

-And I also add SE block to "gate" each token to pick the important one and replace the common GLU with SiLU to be consistant with SWiGLU, since it's almost interchangable.

 **Main Structure**:
 ![[Main structure]](docs/images/Model_main_structure.svg)